 Not only should it allow you to centralize data from multiple touchpoints, but it should also assign customer interactions randomly to ensure each interaction gets an unbiased score.

 Playvox lets you conduct quality calibrations, measure and identify areas for improvement to make sure your team is being consistent in their QA evaluation process.

 The quality assurance calibration stage is key to a successful QA program.

-You will make your quality assurance run more smoothly without any danger of bias, all analysts will be working to the same guidelines and everyone involved will have a firm grasp of the overall goals.
+You will make your quality assurance run more smoothly with no danger of bias, all analysts will work to the same guidelines and everyone involved will have a firm grasp of the overall goals.
 You’ll get the most out of the time and resources invested, enjoying tangible, measurable improvements that benefit both your customers and your employees.